mitchest/bird-colony-count-drones/README.md

 # Monitoring large and complex wildlife aggregations with drones

 - Data and code for a forthcoming paper on monitoring and semi-automated mapping of really large and complex bird colonies.
+- Forthcoming paper in *Methods in Ecology and Evolution* (May 2019):
+  Lyons, M., K. Brandis, J. Wilshire, N. Murray, J. McCann, R. Kingsford, and C. Callaghan (2019).
+Monitoring large and complex wildlife aggregations with drones. *Methods in Ecology and Evolution*.
-- Paper accepted in *Methods in Ecology and Evolution* (April 11).
-Contact for more details or [check out the pre-print here](https://doi.org/10.32942/osf.io/w247h).
+- Contact for more details or [check out the pre-print here](https://doi.org/10.32942/osf.io/w247h)
 - See [this Google Earth Engine app](https://mitchest.users.earthengine.app/view/ibis-drone-count) to explore some of the data

 The basic concept is as such: